Producdevity/NeoVitaDB-Downloader/README.md

 recreate it from scratch on next boot.
 This only clears cached catalog data, icons and your local customizations (themes/backgrounds/favorites); it does not touch your installed homebrews.

+> ⚠️ **Known issue in v.2.7 — avoid downloading/installing themes.** A theme download that fails
+> (e.g. hitting GitHub's rate limit) can corrupt `theme.ini`, leading to a multi-gigabyte file that
+> fills your storage and makes the app crash on every subsequent launch.
+If you're on v.2.7, please
+> avoid the Themes Manager for now.
+A fix is already prepared and will ship in the next release; if
+> you're affected, deleting `ux0:data/NeoVitaDB/theme.ini` over FTP/VitaShell resolves it.

 ### v.2.6
 This is the first release under the new NeoVitaDB name, after the original rinnegatamante.eu backend that VitaDB Downloader relied on shut down.